-The catch numbers at age were mean standardised by year and are presented in Figure D3.
+The catch numbers-at-age were mean standardised by year and are presented in Figure D3.
 Strong year classes can be seen in the past as they moved through the fishery.
 In recent years the numbers of fish at younger year classes are not as abundant and there are no signs of incoming strong recruitment.

-Weight at age in the catch and Weight at age in the stock
+Weight-at-age in the catch and weight-at-age in the stock

-Mean weight at age in the catch data are calculated on an annual basis from data supplied by Denmark, the Faroes, Iceland, Ireland, the Netherlands, Norway, Portugal, Russia, Scotland and Spain.
-Figure D4 shows the mean weight at age for the total catch from 1981-2009 which is used in the stock assessment in 2010.
+Mean weight-at-age in the catch data are calculated on an annual basis from data supplied by Denmark, the Faroes, Iceland, Ireland, the Netherlands, Norway, Portugal, Russia, Scotland and Spain.
+Figure D4 shows the mean weight-at-age for the total catch.